marcinofulus/iCSEbook1/school/source/abitur/2014/en/gebrochenrational.rst

 **Solution of part 2e**

-The proper distance can be read off the graph by searching the point of the curve, where the :math:`y`-value matches the specified total time.
+The proper speed can be read off the graph by searching the point of the curve where the :math:`y`-value matches the specified total time.
 The corresponding :math:`x`-value represents the proper speed of the boat.
-The proper speed for a total time of 4 hours can be approximated as :math:`8\frac{\mathrm{km}}{\mathrm{h}}`.
-The exact value can be determined by the reversed function :math:`f^{*-1}` from part 1d.
+For a total time of 4 hours one finds a proper speed of approximately :math:`8\frac{\mathrm{km}}{\mathrm{h}}`.
+The exact value can be determined by means of the inverse function :math:`f^{*-1}` defined in part 1d.
 We obtain

 .. math::

   f^{*-1}(4) = 5\frac{1+\sqrt{5}}{2}.

-Sage reproduces this value:
+Sage confirms this result:

 .. sagecellserver::

-  sage: t = 4
+  sage: totaltime = 4
-  sage: print "Proper speed for a total time of", t, ": ", f_inv(t).n(10), "km/h"
+  sage: print "Proper speed for a total time of {}h: {}km/h".format( ...         totaltime, f_inv(totaltime).n(10))

 .. end of output

-The graphic construction with Sage can be implemented as follows:
+The graphic construction can be visualized with Sage as follows:

 .. sagecellserver::

   sage: p14 = plot(f(x), x, (5.1, 14))
-  sage: x4, y4 = f_inv(t), t
+  sage: x4, y4 = f_inv(totaltime), totaltime
   sage: l1 = line([(x4, y4), (0, y4)], color='red')
   sage: l2 = line([(x4, y4), (x4, 0)], color='red')
   sage: show(p14+l1+l2, aspect_ratio=1, xmin=0, ymin=0, ymax=14, figsize=4)